Donaldson-Thomas invariants of length 2 flops: Introduction

-up to equivalence.
-These invariants express, respectively: the deformation theory of skyscraper sheaves, the structure sheaf $\O_\curve$, and the structure sheaf $\O_{2\curve}$ for a certain thickening of $\curve$.
-We are able to explicitly calculate the invariants for a new infinite family of length 2 flops parametrised by a pair $(a,b)$ where $a\in\N$, $b \in \N\cup \{\infty\}$.
-This family was recently and independently constructed by Kawamata \cite{KawaFlopsLenTwo}. \begin{introthm}[Theorem \ref{thm:theinvariants}] The BPS invariants associated to the point sheaves on $\curve$ are
+We are able to explicitly calculate the invariants for a new infinite family $\{Y_{a,b}\to \Spec R_{a,b}\}$ of length 2 flopping contractions parametrised by pairs $(a,b)$ where $a\in\N$, and $b \in \N\cup \{\infty\}$.
+This family was recently and independently constructed by Kawamata \cite{Kawamata20}.
+Each member of the family can be represented by a quiver with potential of the form given in figure \ref{fig:quivpot}, for which we determine the BPS invariants $\BPS_\updelta$.